Front page|Sphinx and RST syntax guide (0.9)

 • RST requires blank lines between paragraphs

 This entire document is written with the RST syntax.
-At the bottom of the right sidebar, you should find a link to the source, which is a good starting point.
+In the right sidebar, you should find a link show source, which shows the RST source code.

 • cannot not be nested,